vaadin/web-components/packages/card/README.md

 A visual content container.

 > ⚠️ This component is experimental and the API may change.
-In order to use it, enable the feature flag by setting `window.Vaadin.cardComponent = true`.
+In order to use it, enable the feature flag by setting `window.Vaadin.featureFlags.cardComponent = true`.

 [Documentation + Live Demo ↗](https://vaadin.com/docs/latest/components/card)